-Dreams of Ýdalir is an illustrated novel, released as a literary serial fiction (in installments, like a TV show) that includes new myths about the Gods of Old Europe.
-It is heavily based on European mythologyand with a deep respect for the classic lore it reveals the legends of lesser known Gods, like Wuldor/Ullr, Sif and Elen of the Ways, and new or as we like to say “forgotten” tales and origin stories of some more well known mythological characters, like Thor, Freyja and Odin.
+Dreams of Ýdalir is an illustrated novel (work in progress) that includes new myths about the Gods of Old Europe.
+It is heavily based on European mythology.
+With a deep respect for the classic lore it reveals the legends of lesser known Gods, like Wuldor/Ullr, Sif and Elen of the Ways, and new or as we like to say “forgotten” tales and origin stories of some more well known mythological characters, like Thor and Odin.

 The tale centers around the Gods Wuldor, also known as Ullr, and Elen of the Ways and aims to tell their untold myths.
 Very little is known about either of these enigmatic figures, but through over a decade of personal research we patch together what is known about them in classic lore and what we have learned from other sources, to create a rich tapestry, including fundamental truths spoken by the Gods themselves to help us humans understand our own place in the cosmos.

-We make the stories more relatable by rooting them in the experiences of our human heroine, 17-year-old Fawn, who discovers her legacy is mixed up in myth and magic and writes her observations down in her journal as the tale unfolds.
+We make the stories more relatable by rooting them in the experiences of our human heroines, 17-year-old Fawn in 18th century Scotland and 1990s Juniper living in the woods of Vermont.
+They discovery their legacy is mixed up in myth and magic.
 Other parts of the tale are from the perspective of the Gods themselves, which allows the reader to see inside their hearts and minds.
 Then we package it all in a beautiful format with amazing sketches and illustrations to bring the words to life.